 Scrapy

-To follow up on our example about Hacker News, we are going to write a Scrapy Spider that scrapes the first 15 pages of results, and saves everything in a CSV file.
+To continue our example with Hacker News, we'll create a Scrapy Spider that scrapes the first 15 pages of Hacker News and save the data in a CSV file.

 pip install Scrapy